micah-williamson/expresskit/rule/README.md

 Rules can be used to validate and authorize requests.
 Most requests require some checks to make sure the operation is safe and can be performed by the requester.
-For example, you wouldn't want a user updating another user's information, and you wouldn't want a request attempting to update a resource that doesn't exist hit the database.
-So rules can be used as a gatekeeper on requests.
-They should not be used to manipulate the request (see [Middleware](/middleware)) and do not resolve any values themselves.
+For example, you wouldn't want a user updating another user's information, and you wouldn't want a request attempting to update a resource that doesn't exist, hit the database.
+So rules can be used as a gatekeeper for requests.
+They should not be used to manipulate the request (see [Middleware](/middleware/README.md)) and do not resolve any values themselves.

 A Rule must return a promise.
 If the promise is resolved with anything other than